Tag Archives: Law Practice Support

 In my experience there are three main types of partner compensation systems:

 1) Equality/lockstep – Compensation is determined mainly by seniority.
-I’ve seen this system used by many small firms and some very large US and UK firms.
-The advantage is that it encourages partners to work as a team, while the disadvantage is that partners may not feel it’s fair if other partners don’t pull their weight yet are paid the same as high performers.
+I’ve seen this system used by many small firms and some large US and UK firms.
+The advantage is it encourages partners to work as a team, while the disadvantage partners may not feel it’s fair if other partners don’t pull their weight yet are paid the same as high performers.
 This can lead to a lack of incentive for high performers, and creates a risk they may leave.

 3) Subjective Merit – Compensation is determined by subjective analysis supported by objective factors.
 It usually involves a compensation committee of 3 or 4 partners, and is used mainly by midsize and large firms.
 This system has the advantage of encouraging partners to operate at a higher level and get compensated accordingly.
-In addition, the subjective merit system may have an objective component as a starting point, but subjective analysis reduces the potential for “gaming” the system in a purely objective formula system.
+The subjective merit system may have an objective component as a starting point, but subjective analysis reduces the potential for “gaming” the system in a purely objective formula system.

 Depending on the culture of the firm, any of the above systems may work effectively.
-However, my experience and research indicates that the most effective system for increasing profits is the subjective merit compensation system.
+However, my experience and research indicates the most effective system for increasing profits is the subjective merit compensation system.

 Compensation System Trends